The Indian School of Business PGP program is the best choice for MBA applicants who want to build or advance their careers in India.

 Once you have elaborated on your goals, explain how an MBA from ISB is your best bet at this time?
 How it will help you achieve your goals?
 Please make sure to have a thorough knowledge of the PGP program of ISB so you can demonstrate how its resources (curriculum, faculty, clubs, student communities, etc.) are aligned with your goals and will bring you closer to your dreams.

 Since you have only 300 words to discuss your career history, your career goals, and their link to the PGP program of ISB, you need to be extremely precise in presenting your case and make every word count.
 Again, ISB’s online application will not accept even one word over the limit of its essays.

 You may organize your essay in the following way:

 - Short term Long term goals (approximately 90-100 words)

-- Connection between ISB’s resources and your goals (approximately 100-140 words)
+- The connection between ISB’s resources and your goals (approximately100-120 words)

-When choosing your stories, make sure you maintain a balance between your professional and personal stories that showcases your well rounded candidacy.
+When choosing your stories for these two essays, make sure you maintain a balance between your professional and personal stories that showcases your well-rounded candidacy.

 To further help you in developing your application essays, you may review the general Essay Tips.